 Have you ever scanned a QR code?
-These little black and white squares have taken our world by storm, becoming a daily tool for quickly connecting to online information.
-Whether it's accessing a restaurant menu, getting product details, or getting an exclusive promotion, QR codes seem to be everywhere.
+These little black and white squares have taken our world by storm, becoming an everyday tool for quickly connecting to information online.
+Whether it's to access a restaurant menu, get product details, or benefit from an exclusive promotion, QR codes seem to be everywhere.

 But do you know what hides behind an unknown QR code?